awietek/ed_basics/README.rst

 - example scripts using the above functions example_groundstate_energy.py_ and example_lanczos_convergence.py_.

-- A set of exercises to be worked on during the hands-on session will be uploaded on friday.
+- A set of exercises to be worked on during the hands-on session can be found in the file exercises.pdf_.

 Installation
 -------------